web-dl-tools/api/README.md

 ![test workflow](https://github.com/web-dl-tools/api/actions/workflows/test.yml/badge.svg)

-**Web DL API** is a Django RESTful API built to form the core of the entire Web DL stack.
+**Web DL API** is a Django RESTful API build to form the core of the entire Web DL stack.
 It's the **sole requirement to run Web DL**.

 ### Some features